ni/nimi-python/docs/nidcpower/class.rst

         hyphen (-) or colon (:) followed by an upper bound channel (for example, 0-2 specifies channels 0, 1, and 2).
 In the Running state, multiple output channel configurations are performed sequentially based on the order specified in this parameter.

+        If independent_channels is False, this argument specifies which channels to include in a legacy synchronized channels session.
 If you do not specify any channels, by default all channels on the device are included in the session.

-        If independent_channels is False, this argument specifies which channels to include in a legacy synchronized channels session.
-Otherwise, this argument specifies which channels to include in an independent channels session for the resource specified by resource_name.
+        If independent_channels is True, this argument combines with **resource name** to specify which channels to include in an independent channels session.
+If the combination of **channels** and **resource name** does not specify any channels, by default all channels on the device are included in the session.

         Initializing an independent channels session with a channels argument is deprecated.
-        For new applications, set this argument to None and use a fully-qualified channel list as the resource_name.
+        For new applications, set this argument to None and specify the channels in **resource name**.